HHS/TANF-app/docs/How-We-Work/team-meetings.md

 ### Product Sync
 * **Goal:** A weekly sync between Raft and OFA Product Management to discuss project roadmap, progress, and other team issues
 * **Attendees:** Raft PM/Scrum Master, OFA PO, OFA Tech Lead
-* **Facilitator:** OFA PO
+* **Facilitator:** Raft PM/Scrum Master
 * **When:** Every Friday 11am-12pm ET
-* **Format:** Agenda is kept in _MS Teams Project Management channel files_ :lock: and any meeting participant can add agenda items prior to meeting.
+* **Format:** The agenda can be found in the [Product Notebook](https://hhsgov.sharepoint.com/sites/TANFDataPortalOFA/_layouts/15/Doc.aspx?sourcedoc={cbce2e75-17b2-4e70-b422-60d034fcd4af}&action=edit&wd=target%28Product.one%7Ccfbcc7fb-4b00-4c43-9e29-70bdedd83b98%2FProduct%20Sync%7Cdcf2afc2-a4f6-475c-a62f-af447a19c6dd%2F%29) within the TDP OneNote.
 Notes and action items are kept here as well.
+All attendees are invited to add to the agenda prior to the meeting.
 Raft and OFA Product Team use this time as a weekly discussion and debrief.

 ### Cross-Functional Product Sync
 * **Goal:** A biweekly sync between Raft, OFA Product Management, tech leads, and UX lead to discuss project roadmap, progress, and other team issues
 * **Attendees:** OFA PO, OFA Tech Lead, Raft PM/Scrum Master, Raft Tech Lead, Raft UX lead
-* **Facilitator:** OFA PO
+* **Facilitator:** Raft PM/Scrum Master
 * **When:** Every other Friday 10am-11am ET
-* **Format:** A link to the meeting [agenda](https://hhsgov.sharepoint.com/:o:/r/sites/TANFDataPortalOFA/SiteAssets/TANF%20Data%20Portal%20(OFA)%20Notebook?d=wcbce2e7517b24e70b42260d034fcd4af&csf=1&web=1&e=1mTgNd) (in TDP OneNote) is included in the meeting invite.
+* **Format:** The agenda can be found in the [Product Notebook](https://hhsgov.sharepoint.com/sites/TANFDataPortalOFA/_layouts/15/Doc.aspx?sourcedoc={cbce2e75-17b2-4e70-b422-60d034fcd4af}&action=edit&wd=target%28Product.one%7Ccfbcc7fb-4b00-4c43-9e29-70bdedd83b98%2FCross%20Product%20Sync%7Cec320778-42b6-43dc-af81-72494962f7bb%2F%29) within the TDP OneNote.
+Notes and action items are kept here as well.
 All attendees are invited to add to the agenda prior to the meeting.
-Notes and action items will be captured within the meeting agenda link.
+Raft and OFA Product Team use this time as a weekly discussion and debrief.
+Participants discuss the status and updates to the roadmap, releases, high priority items.

 ### Tech Lead Sync
 * **Goal:** Weekly sync between tech lead to discuss dev team velocity and dev/devops tickets (issues and/or PRs)